siennathesane/cloudflare-sync/README.md

 A nice to have, MIT-licensed tool for using Cloudflare as a dynamic DNS provider.

+### Project Status (1 Sept 2021)

+This project was originally archived because I didn't have the time or desire to develop in my personal life for a long time, and I didn't want to lead folks on that I would support this.
+I've decided to unarchive this project because lots of people have shown interest in it through more stars.
+I'll work on getting some CI and other things put into place so it's easier to accept changes in the coming weeks and months.
+This is a useful tool and I do like that folks are interested in using it more.

+Maybe in time it can support more than just Cloudflare, but for now, I want to make sure that integration is rock solid for lots of different DNS record types.

+If you want to help maintain this, let me know, I'm definitely open to involving others, even though it's a very small, very basic program. 🙂

 ## Usage

 Before you get started, ensure that you have a Cloudflare site (one or more, doesn't matter since it's by Zone ID) so records can be updated.
 Leveraging the `config/example.json`, create a file that you want to contain your own DNS A records.
 Run `go build -v ./cmd -o cloudflare-sync.exe`, then leverage `cloudflare-sync.exe -h` for the specifics.